 What I learnt after 307 days of meditating

 This is a post inspired by a friend who I taught Vedic meditation to last year.
 Last week, he wrote a Facebook post that said he had been meditating for 307 days.
 Someone then commented saying, "Tell us what changes you've noticed after so much meditation?"
-This is what he said (with a commentary by me to in italics after each one!)
+This is what he said… with a commentary by me.

 1. I didn't have an "awakening".
 It was more of a nice little nudge towards calmness.

 This is actually what awakening is.
 Awakening to your true nature of presence, calmness and vision.
 Awakening is usually a gradual process that integrates over time.
 There are many misconceptions around awakening, one being that it happens overnight with some grand AH-HA moment.
 As Vedanta teacher Mooji says, "The awakening of the Self does not usually happen in one whack.
 It is meant to be like that.
 There is a gradual merging of the ego-mind with the heart-mind through the yoga of perfect knowledge, and this expresses as the harmony of being.
 The mind has to slowly adjust to the atmosphere of the Self."